krishang118/Movie-Recommendation-System/README.md

 ## Installation

 1. Download and extract the required MovieLens Dataset on your local machine.
-2. Clone this repository on your local machine, and run the Jupyter Notebook file.
+2. Clone this repository on your local machine, and run the `Movie Recommendation System.ipynb` Jupyter Notebook file.

----

 ## Contributing

 Contributions are welcome!

----

 ## License

 Distributed under the MIT License.